Dirac231/BetterFuzz/README.md

 apifuzz [URL/PATH/]
 ```
-Moreover, you will need to install the ```seclists``` project, and download some extra wordlists I put together from the "Wordlists" folder
+Moreover, you will need to install the ```seclists``` project, and download some extra wordlists from the "Wordlists" folder